Biotech Without Borders

 About

-Biotech Without Borders is an all-volunteer, member-led, community lab with 501(c)(3) status in the USA.
-We were founded in 2017 by Dr. Ellen Jorgensen after she stepped down as Director of Genspace to continue her work democratizing biotechnology.
-We believe that engaging the end users—all of us—in biotech through hands-on participation is the best way to ensure a greater future for us all.
+Biotech Without Borders was an all-volunteer, member-led, community lab with 501(c)(3) status in the USA.
+It was founded in 2017 by Dr. Ellen Jorgensen after she stepped down as Director of Genspace to continue her work democratizing biotechnology.
+The mission was that engaging the end users—all of us—in biotech through hands-on participation is the best way to ensure a greater future for us all.
 Shouldn’t something this valuable be practiced worldwide, and by the most diverse array of practitioners?

-To achieve our mission, our lab is engaged in an ongoing process to steward a shared lab space in New York City.
-Members are invited to shape the lab for their individual and/or group projects by finding consensus among each other using a cooperative decision making software called Loomio.
-We commit to exercising tact and bravery in articulating dissent with the assumptions that we all inevitably bring to our work.
-In the spirit of resilience, we discuss these points of conflict and adapt to our revised understanding.
+To achieve this mission, the lab was engaged in an ongoing process to steward a shared lab space in New York City.
+Members were invited to shape the lab for their individual and/or group projects by finding consensus among each other using a cooperative decision making software called Loomio.

 How can you get involved?